- UCAS course code

 On successful completion of this unit students should understand what constitutes academic malpractice including plagiarism, be aware of how we as a University detect plagiarism and the consequences, and be aware of how to avoid committing it.
 Students should have enhanced critical reading and academic writing skills, improved literature searching abilities and be able to store, retrieve and use references within Endnote.

-This eLearning course and the assessments are delivered entirely on-line, via Blackboard.
+This eLearning course and the assessments (Including feedback) are delivered entirely on-line, via Blackboard.

 The course begins with a module on academic malpractice including plagiarism.
 This module does not contribute to the final mark but is required for academic progression to the second year of study.